nikolai6767/pallas-analysis/README.md

 ## Configuration

-A JSON Config file can be given to Pallas with the CONFIG_FILE_PATH environment variable.
+A JSON Config file can be given to Pallas with the PALLAS_CONFIG_PATH environment variable.
 If that variable is empty, Pallas will try to load a config.json in the current directory.
 If that file does not exist, a default config will be loaded.
 That file is a mirror image of the ParameterHandler class in `libraries/pallas/src/ParameterHandler.h`